yuannancheng/speed-monitor/README.md

-# ⇅ Internet Speed Meter
+# ⇅ SpeedBuzz - An Internet Speed Meter

-A simple and minimal Internet Speed Meter extension for the Gnome Shell.
+A simple Internet Upload/Download Speed Meter extension for the Gnome Shell.

 ![Screenshot](screenshot.png)